Most salon owners are not trying to buy "AI" or "an answering service" in the abstract.

 The best comparison is not "AI sounds smarter" or "humans sound warmer."

-What actually protects bookings, reduces missed calls, and still keeps trust intact for the kinds of calls salons get every day?
+The best comparison is: what actually protects bookings, reduces missed calls, and still keeps trust intact for the kinds of calls salons get every day?

 That is what owners actually need.